jesussancher/catbreeds/README.md

 ## Brand

 CatBreeds its now a brand that can be used all around for the cat lovers.
+The brand uses Poppins as base font as well as the application texts.

 ## Architecture